breadli428/breadli428.github.io/content/publication/neurips2025/index.md

 ---
-title: 'Offline Robotic World Model: Learning Robotic Policies without a Physics Simulator'
+title: 'Robotic World Model: A Neural Network Simulator for Robust Policy Optimization in Robotics'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here